austinchristopher/watson-data-kits/learn/overview.md

 {: shortdesc}

-## The Travel Knowledge Kit
+## The {{site.data.keyword.watsondatakits_short}} for Travel POI
-The Travel Knowledge Kit provides an application programming interface (API) that enables developers to leverage structured data on common travel attractions around the world to offer more meaningful choices in the context of an application.
+The {{site.data.keyword.watsondatakits_short}} for Travel Point of Interest (POI) provides an application programming interface (API) that enables developers to leverage structured data on common travel attractions around the world to offer more meaningful choices in the context of an application.
 This API can be used foundationally, as the core of a new application, or to augment the offering of an existing application.
 {: shortdesc}